muditfool/Session-wise-Rajya-Sabha-Proceedings-Scraper/README.md

 Absence of Rajya Sabha Session cause the program to  error.
 So one has to manually start again by changing the 'for' start session.

 # Acknowledgement
-Thanks to Kamakshi Agarwal for helping with the code
+Thanks to Kamakshi Aggarwal for helping with the code